xujian-jh/notes/Noetic Science/CG Jung/readme.md

 # C. G. Jung

+- Jung's Analytical Psychology is also a total personality structure theory.
   - It is an extension of the individual.
 To study it is to deepen the self.
   - All new discoveries have at one stage been called dangerous, and all new philosophies have been deemed heresies.
     - It is as though we would once more consign radium to its dust-heaps, lest some day the new radiancy should over-power mankind.
   - Indeed this particular thing has proved at once most dangerous and most precious.
   - Man must learn to use his treasure, and in using it to submit to its own laws, which can only become known when it is handled and investigated.

 ## [Collected Papers on Analytical Psychology]